MCAI Membership Examination

 (Previously know as 'Primary Fellowship Examination')

-The Membership of the College of Anaesthetists of Ireland Examination will take place on
+The Membership of the College of Anaesthetists of Ireland OSCE Examination for October 2015 has reached maximum candidates and now filled.
+Applications are now CLOSED.

 The award of the MCAI commenced in January 2013.
 It entitles recipients to use the post nominal MCAI, access to professional support and advice and ongoing developments of online journal access and module-based teaching programmes.